Monday, April 27, 2026

 Kislingbury entrusted his children to the care of his family or their godparents and set off northwards, presumably in the hope that, in a completely new environment following the death of his two beloved wives, he might find other, less gloomy thoughts.

 Shortly after arriving at Lady Franklin Bay and establishing Fort Conger, Greely fell out with Pavy.
-He let the insubordination slide, however, as he could not do without the doctor, whilst his quarrel with Kilingbury led the latter—who felt out of place anyway—to quit the expedition, though tragically he did not reach the ship in time.
-He was therefore forced to stay, even though he no longer had an official role, “but even as an outcast he managed to contribute to the well-being of the expedition.” (xiv) He was not only one of the expedition’s best hunters, but also collected scientific samples for the expedition during his solitary wanderings.
+He let the insubordination slide, however, as he could not do without the doctor, whilst his quarrel with Kislingbury led the latter—who felt out of place anyway—to quit the expedition, though tragically he did not reach the ship in time.
+He was therefore forced to stay, even though he no longer had an official role, “but even as an outcast he managed to contribute to the well-being of the expedition.”
+He was not only one of the expedition’s best hunters, but also collected scientific samples for the expedition during his solitary wanderings.
 When the supply ship failed to arrive as planned and the fort was abandoned, he even took command of a boat and sled.
 For as long as he could, he strove for the expedition’s welfare and remained optimistic, even as the expedition was slowly perishing on Pim Island further south, having unexpectedly found insufficient supplies on Littleton Island and at Cape Sabine.

 Unlike Greely, Kislingbury did not return home alive.
-However, the controversy continued back home when rumors arose that Greely and the handful of survivors had only lived at the expense of outcasts such as Pavy and Killingbury – which, as Wamsley demonstrates, is not true – whilst the accusation that cannibalism had even taken place cannot be entirely dismissed.
-Ultimately, this did not harm Greely’s career, and all four of Kislingbury’s children, for whom their father had worried so much, went on to achieve something – mostly with the railway – even though Douglass’s attempts to follow in his father’s footsteps to the Arctic all ultimately failed.
+However, the controversy continued back home when rumors arose that Greely and the handful of survivors had only survived at the expense of outcasts such as Pavy and Kislingbury – which, as Wamsley demonstrates, is not true – whilst the accusation that cannibalism had even taken place cannot be entirely dismissed.
+Ultimately, this did not harm Greely’s career, and all four of Kislingbury’s children, for whom their father had worried so much, went on to achieve something – mostly with the railroads – even though Douglass’s attempts to follow in his father’s footsteps to the Arctic all ultimately failed.

 This story is only partly new; there are certainly plenty of books on the Indian Wars and the Greely Expedition, though one need not be familiar with them, as the author focuses primarily on the life and family of Frederick F. Killingbury.
 The background information he provides is sufficient to understand nearly everything in the book.